 Prevention or displacement of crime?

-According to prime-digital.com, schools have installed cameras which have ‘facial recognition technology, used to identify and track those who truant.’
-Similarly, ‘ANPR Systems are used to monitoring unauthorised vehicles.
-And, IP Cameras, as well as Access Control, identifies perpetrators who may intend to harm children or staff.’
-The intention of close-circuit television is namely to act as a deterrent, guarding against criminal activity, as well as providing reliable and impartial evidence to be used in court, if needed.
-It is therefore somewhat fair to assume that CCTV fulfills the purpose it was intended for and serves no malicious intent.
+According to prime-digital.com, schools have installed cameras with ‘facial recognition technology to identify and track those truant.’
+Similarly, ‘ANPR Systems are used to monitor unauthorised vehicles.
+And, IP Cameras, as well as Access Control, identify perpetrators who may intend to harm children or staff.’
+Close-circuit television intends to act as a deterrent, guard against criminal activity, and provide reliable and impartial evidence to be used in court.
+It is, therefore, somewhat fair to assume that CCTV fulfils its intended purpose and serves no malicious intent.

 CCTV surveillance serves multiple functions, with its primary target being a means to fight crime.
 Through its presence alone, the public can enjoy greater safety.
-Some forms of crime typically take place in crowded public areas, such as the abduction of a child at a shopping centre.
+Some forms of crime typically occur in crowded public areas, such as abducting a child at a shopping centre.
 Video surveillance can aid in tracking the movements of such criminals and can alert the relevant authorities to step in and intervene on the public’s behalf.

-In the case of a terror attack, an emergency or another form of disruptive incident, surveillance cameras can be used tactically by the emergency services in order to secure the area and effectively respond to the situation.
-In the case of the private sector, who are responsible for the largest proportion of CCTV cameras across the UK; it is fair to assume that typically, business owners have no intention of prying on ‘Joe Average’.
-Managers are far too busy to sit for hours, reeling through footage of you working.
+In the case of a terror attack, an emergency or another disruptive incident, the emergency services can tactically use surveillance cameras to secure the area and effectively respond to the situation.
+In the case of the private sector, which is responsible for the largest proportion of CCTV cameras across the UK, it is fair to assume that, typically, business owners have no intention of prying on ‘Joe Average’.
+Managers are too busy to sit for hours, reeling through footage of you working.
 The cameras are simply installed as a preemptive measure should the company suffer a robbery or other unfortunate event.